d-rideout/MeleeWizard/doc/HouseRules.md

 Below is my best guess as to the intended rules.

 * Wizards get -4 DX when using weapons besides staff or dagger, and when using a shield.
+* What about a club or torch??
+Can wizards use clubs without penalty?
+Presumably yes??
 * A wizard in HTH gets -4 DX for spell casting, and can only cast spells on figures in the wizard's hex.
 * A wizard in HTH is at -4 DX for drawing a dagger.
 * A wizard wielding a dagger in HTH is presumably at +4 DX, because s/he is attacking a rear hex.